-Brain-Tissue Binding.
 Unbound fraction of the KAT II inhibitors was determined in rat brain tissue by standard equilibrium dialysis methods (Kalvass et al., 2007).

-In Vivo
+In vivo

-Rat.
-All procedures were carried out in compliance with the National Institutes of Health Guide for the Care and use of Laboratory Animals (1985), under approval of the IACUC.
+Rat

-In vivo microdialysis was performed in conscious, individually housed, freely moving male Sprague-Dawley rats (320-400 g; Charles River), which had free access to food and water and maintained on a 12-hour light/dark cycle.
-Microdialysis probe guide cannula (Bioanalytical Systems, Inc., West Lafayette, ID) were implanted in the prefrontal cortex (bregma: anteroposterior +3.7 mm, mediolateral -0.7 mm, dorsoventral -2.0 mm) (Paxinos and Watson, 1982) under isoflurane anesthesia and fixed to the skull using bone screws and dental acrylic.
-Animals recovered for a minimum of 24 hours.
-Approximately 18 hours before testing, guide stylets were removed, and probes (BR-4; Bioanalytical Systems, Inc.) with a polyacrylonitrile membrane (outside diameter, 320 $\mu$ m; MW cutoff, 30,000 Da) and a 4-mm dialysis tip were inserted.
-The inlet and outlet of the probe were connected with flexible polyetheretherketone tubing (inside diameter, 0.005 inch; Upchurch Scientific, Vernon Hills, IL), and the probes were perfused at (1.5 μl/min) with artificial CSF (147 mM NaCl, 2.7 mM KCl, 1.0 mM MgCl2 hexahydrate, 1.3 mM CaCl2 dihydrate) with a CMA/100 (CMA/Microdialysis, North Chelmsford, MA) microperfusion pump.
-On the day of testing, microdialysate samples $(30 \ \mu l)$ were continuously collected and automatically injected every 20 minutes for KYNA analysis by online HPLC/fluorometric detection.
+All procedures were carried out in compliance with the National Institutes of Health Guide for the Care and use of Laboratory Animals (1985), under approval of IACUC.

-For systemic administration, rats were dosed subcutaneously with vehicle (2 ml/kg) or compound dissolved in vehicle.
-Vehicle consisted of
+In vivo microdialysis was performed in conscious, individually housed, freely moving male Sprague-Dawley rats (320-400g), (Charles River, Raleigh, NC) which had free access to food and water and maintained on a 12:12 h light/dark cycle.
+Microdialysis probe guide cannula (Bioanalytical Systems, Inc., West Lafayette, ID) were implanted in the PFC (bregma: AP +3.7 mm, ML -0.7 mm, DV -2.0 mm) Paxinos and Watson (1982) under isoflurane anesthesia and fixed to the skull using bone screws and dental acrylic.
+Animals were allowed to recover for a minimum of 24 h.
+Approximately 18 h before testing, guide stylets were removed, and probes (BR-4; Bioanalytical Systems, Inc.) with a polyacrylonitrile membrane (outside diameter 320 μm, MW cut-off 30,000 daltons) and a 4 mm dialysis tip were inserted.
+The inlet and outlet of the probe were connected with flexible PEEK tubing (inside diameter 0.005 inch, Upchurch Scientific) and the probes were perfused at (1.5 μL/min) with artificial CSF (147 mM NaCl, 2.7 mM KCl, 1.0 mM MgCl2 hexahydrate, 1.3 mM CaCl2 dihydrate) with a CMA/100 (CMA/Microdialysis, North Chelmsford, MA) microperfusion pump.
+On the day of testing, microdialysate samples (30 μL) were continuously collected and automatically injected every 20 min for KYNA analysis by on-line HPLC/Fluorimetric detection.

-1% acetic acid in distilled water volume to volume.
-Compound or vehicle was administered subcutaneously approximately 2 hours after basal KYNA levels stabilized, and the effects on KYNA levels were monitored for at least 18 hours.
-PF-04859989 was dosed s.c. at 3.2, 5.6, 10, 32, and 100 mg/kg (n = 3-14).
-Both PF-05579960 and PF-06253133 were dosed s.c. at 1, 3.2, 10, and 32 mg/kg (n = 3).
-Compound exposures in the rat brain were determined from satellite animals (n =2 to 3).
-PF-04859989 brain samples were collected at 0.25, 0.5, and 1 hour after 3.2 mg/kg s.c.; 0.25, 0.5, 1, and 3 hours after administration of 10 mg/kg s.c.; 0.25, 0.5, 1, 2, and 4 hours after 32 mg/kg s.c..
-PF-05579960 and PF-06253133 brain samples were collected at 0.5, 1, 2, 4, and 7 hours after s.c.
-5 mg/kg.
+For systemic administration, rats were dosed subcutaneously (SC) with vehicle (2 mL/kg) or compound dissolved in vehicle.
+Vehicle consisted of 1% acetic acid in distilled water volume to volume.
+Compound or vehicle was administered subcutaneously (SC) approximately 2 hours after basal KYNA levels had stabilized and the effects on KYNA levels were monitored for at least 18 hours.
+PF-04859989 was dosed SC at 3.2, 5.6, 10, 32 and 100 mg/kg (n= 3-14).
+Both PF-05579960 and PF-06253133 were dosed SC at 1, 3.2, 10 and 32 mg/kg (n= 3).
+Compound exposures in rat brain were determined from satellite animals (n= 2 - 3).
+PF-04859989 brain samples were collected at 0.25, 0.5, 1 hrs post 3.2 mg/kg SC; 0.25, 0.5, 1, 2, 4 hrs post 32 mg/kg SC.
+PF-05579960 and PF-06253133 brain samples were collected at 0.5, 1, 2, 4, 7 hrs post 5 mg/kg SC.
 All brain samples were homogenized in 60/40 isopropanol/water with a magnetic bead beater, centrifuged.
-Fifty milliliters of supernatant was precipitated with 300 $\mu$ l of acetonitrile containing internal standard, vortexed, and centrifuged.
-The supernatant was subsequently dried under nitrogen and reconstituted in 80 $\mu$ l of 95/5 water/acetonitrile.
-Five microliters was then injected on the LC-MS/MS for analysis.
+50 mL of supernatant was precipitated with 300 μL of acetonitrile containing internal standard, vortexed and centrifuged.
+The supernatant was subsequently dried down under nitrogen and reconstituted in 80 μL of 95/5 water/acetonitrile.
+5 μL was then injected on the LC-MS/MS for analysis.